 32. Parthenon Metope: Definition & Overview

 Explore the history, interpretation and significance of the metopes on the Greek temple called the Parthenon and test your understanding about ancient Greek architecture and art.

 Portraiture was a crucial part of Roman culture, immortalizing Roman leadership through sculpture.
 This lesson reviews the cultural history of Roman portrait sculpture, including its content, phases, and functions.

 34. Romulus and Remus: Story of the Founding of Rome

 According to myth, the founding of Rome was attributed to twin brothers Romulus and Remus.
 In this lesson, learn the origin of these legendary brothers, their tragic early life, and how they became iconic figures in the history of Rome.

 In this lesson learn how gladiator games evolved from funeral obligations to displays of wealth and political power.
-Discover how the gladiators trained, the different types of fighter, and the rules of the game.
+Discover how the gladiators trained, the different types of fighters, and the rules of the games.

 Explore the life and work of the great Italian artist Raphael and test your understanding of Renaissance art history, the paintings and Raphael, and Italian culture.

 37. The Great Sphinx in Egypt: Definition, Facts & History

 Explore the history and meaning of one of the greatest wonders of the ancient world, the sphinx, and test your understanding about ancient Egypt, the Pharaohs, and Egyptian mythology.